-If an error occurred, this function is called after the is_set_ok function is called.
+If an error occurred, this function is called after the is\set\ok function is called.
 If set is called for this object, undo is not called.

 NewValue is guaranteed to be of the correct type, length and within ranges, as specified in the MIB.
 If the object is an enumerated integer or of type BITS, the integer value is used.
+This function is optional.